(I may earn a small commission from the products mentioned in this post.)

 I really like the “Drive Medical” walker because it has all the features mentioned above, and still comes at a good price (only $10 more than the most basic walkers).

-It has 4 wheels, breaks, a padded chair with a backrest, and a basket for personal items.
+It has 4 wheels, brakes, a padded chair with a backrest, and a basket for personal items.
 If you’re age 50-70 this walker would be a wise investment not only for knee replacement recovery but also for future injuries or emergencies.

 The Drive Medical Walker has over 5000 positive reviews from customers!